History of the Council

 For almost 30 years, the Council was led by Dr. Selden K. Smith [The State], a professor of history at Columbia College.
 Dr. Smith is generally regarded as “the father of Holocaust education” in South Carolina.

-The Council is overseen by a twelve-person board appointed by the offices of the Governor, Lieutenant Governor, and Speaker of the House.
+The Council is overseen by a twelve-person board appointed by the offices of the Governor, President of the Senate, and Speaker of the House.

 Our Core Values